AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 (Open a new tab on the selected AMI so you can follow along with this guide.)

-- **Metered AMI** We offer `Aviatrix Secure Networking Platform PAYG - Metered AMI <https://aws.amazon.com/marketplace/pp/B079T2HGWG?qid=1521304828225&sr=0-7&ref_=srh_res_product_title>`_ that includes a free 30 day trial and is a pay as you go cloud consumption model for all use cases:
+- **Metered AMI** `Aviatrix Secure Networking Platform PAYG - Metered AMI <https://aws.amazon.com/marketplace/pp/B079T2HGWG?qid=1521304828225&sr=0-7&ref_=srh_res_product_title>`_ includes a 30 day free trial and is a pay as you go cloud consumption model for all use cases:
    - Next-Gen Transit Network
    - Encrypted Peering
    - Remote User VPN (OpenVPN®)